Retrieving Certificate Revocation Lists (CRLs)

 Verifies the currently issued certificates against the CRL and requests new certificates for certificates that have been revoked.

 When you manually revoke a certificate, it is possible that the certificate will appear as valid even after running the adgpupdate command to trigger an IPsec update.
 When you revoke a certificate, the Verify Privilege Server Suite Agent first looks at the current CRL to determine the validity of the certificates that have been issued.
 In this case, the newly revoked certificate still appears as valid.
-Immediately afterwards, because of the IPsec update, the agent requests a new CRL.
+Immediately afterward, because of the IPsec update, the agent requests a new CRL.
 The new CRL shows that the certificate in question is invalid, but the agent will not look at the new CRL until the next scheduled update, or until you run the adgpupdate command again.
 Therefore, to be certain to have current information, if you manually revoke certificates, you can issue the adgpupdate command twice in sequence.